6 Reasons Why You Need to Visit Madeira

 Madeira is also known for its incredible festivals and I’ve heard down the grapevine that it puts on a pretty good party on New Year’s Eve.
 Fireworks are set off from more than 50 different spots along Funchal’s bay and in 2006 it held the Guinness World Record for the largest fireworks display in the world.
 Other festivals it hosts throughout the year include the Flower Festival, the Atlantic Festival and the Wine Festival.

 The local cuisine is also a big reason why you must visit Madeira!
 Because of the geographic location of Madeira in the Atlantic Ocean, the island is big on fish.
-Espetada is another Portuguese dish that you will find everywhere in Madeira.
+Espetada is another traditional Portuguese dish that you will find everywhere in Madeira.
 This dish is usually made of large chunks of beef rubbed in garlic and salt, skewered onto a bay leaf stick and cooked over hot coals.
 Like Espetada, Bolo do Caco is on pretty much every restaurant’s menu.
 Bolo do Caco is a chewy flatbread slathered in garlic butter and it is deeee-licious!
 And of course, you can’t leave without a slice of Madeira Cake and a glass of Madeira wine.

 4. The Flowers

 Madeira has many nicknames including the “floating garden”, the “island of flowers” and the “island of eternal spring”.
 Looking at the photo above, it’s certainly not hard to see why.
 Historians believe that the island of Madeira has been around for more than 15 million years which is why it has such an extensive collection of flora and fauna.
 There are plenty of gorgeous botanical gardens to visit, such as Monte Palace Tropical Garden pictured above, but you will also find flowers wherever you look on the island.